-programs that are sensitive and responsive to the cultural values of Indian clients.
+The overall goal of the Social Services Department is to provide quality social service programs that are sensitive and responsive to the cultural values of Indian clients.

-- Receive crisis calls
+- Receiving crisis calls

-- Report crime to law enforcement
+- Reporting crime to law enforcement

 - Seek and obtain available community resources